Coach (sport): Support staff

-When integrating the suggested participation and performance contexts with age, 4 categories have been suggested to represent the various coaching contexts.
-The sampling years which are participation coaches for children.
-The recreational years which are participation coaches for adolescents and adults.
-The specializing years which are performance coaches for young adolescents.
-Then the investment years which are the coaches for older adolescents and adults.

 Association football

-In association football, the roles of a coach can vary depending on the level of seniority they are coaching at, the professional level that they're coaching at, and the country they are coaching in, amongst others.
+In association football, the roles of a coach can vary depending on the level of seniority they are coaching at, the professional level that they are coaching at, and the country they are coaching in, amongst others.
 In youth football, the duties of a coach is primarily to aid in the development of technical skills.
 Additional skills that are important for a coach to help youth players develop is motor skills, stamina and the ability to read the game of play accordingly.

 A solid foundation of tactical awareness is imperative for youth players to develop, because by the time they reach senior level (aged 18 and over), they are expected to know the tactical basis of the game - first team coaches at senior level do not actively teach tactics, they mainly just implement them.
 Therefore, youth coaches need to have a solid understanding of the tactics of the game, so that they can facilitate, as a pedagogue, for their players' growth also on the tactical level.

 In professional football, the role of the coach or trainer is focused on the training and development of a club's first team.
 This means that the head coach is responsible for the first team strategy, development, training session schedule and player development.
 The head coach is accompanied by one or more assistant coaches, and is also assisted by medical staff and athletic trainers.
-A first team coach at a professional level is expecting of players to already be well-versed into the (general) tactics of football, so that he or she can instead focus on implementing their version of football tactics (style of play) into the team.
+A first team coach at a professional level is expecting of players to already be well-versed into the (general) tactics of football, so that the coach can instead focus on implementing their version of football tactics (style of play) into the team.

 In English football, the director of a professional football team is commonly awarded the position of manager, a role that combines the duties of coach and sporting director.

 All coaches of association football teams need to carefully consider the tactical ability and skill level of their teams when selecting tactics and strategy for games as well as practice.

+Ice hockey

+The coach in ice hockey is the person responsible for directing the team during games and practices, prepares strategy and decides which players will participate in games.